• Teens in the Driver Seat®

 The problem of speeding:

 • In a high-speed crash, a passenger vehicle cannot withstand the force of the crash and maintain the passenger compartment.
-Also, as crash speeds get very high, restraint systems such as airbags and seat belts cannot keep the forces on occupants below severe injury levels (3).
+Also, as crash speeds get very high, restraint systems such as airbags and seat belts cannot keep the force on occupants below severe injury levels (2).

 • It increases the distance a vehicle travels from the time a driver detects an emergency to the time the driver reacts, so by the time you realize you need to react, you’ve traveled closer to the danger.